viktor-titov/trace-view-js/README.md

 # Trace View

-An attempt to compile the component trace with spans.Based on the components [jaegerui] (https://github.com/jaegertracing/jaeger-ui/tree/de8b0220cfd285B14DE9CDB77A4B35C07FC306).There is [Issue] (https://github.com/jaegertracing/jaeger-ui/issues/508) Where the guys from Grafana tried to find a solution how to re-use the `Trace` component.Their decision was FORK.I took the code from the Grafana repository, taking the code at the time of the integration of the `Trace 'component into their project, [Issue] (https://github.com/grafana/grafana/issues/54027).
+An attempt to compile the component trace with spans.Based on the components [jaeger-ui](https://github.com/jaegertracing/jaeger-ui/tree/de8b0220cfd285B14DE9CDB77A4B35C07FC306).There is [Issue](https://github.com/jaegertracing/jaeger-ui/issues/508) Where the guys from Grafana tried to find a solution how to re-use the `Trace` component.Their decision was FORK.I took the code from the Grafana repository, taking the code at the time of the integration of the `Trace 'component into their project, [Issue](https://github.com/grafana/grafana/issues/54027).

 ## Screenshot